A Rainbow Wedding Celebrating Queer Love and Vegan Food

 “The first venue we visited was Graffiti HeArt, which is a nonprofit arts building.
 The moment we walked in we knew it was the place.
 It was unique, cozy, covered in art, had paintings of Ruth Bader Ginsberg hanging in the entrance, and the building was spray-painted with lots of fun rainbow colors.
 After we [decided] this was where we wanted our wedding reception, we found out it was owned by a queer woman.
 It felt all too surreally perfect for us.
 We reserved it that same day.”

-Planning an Innovative and Inclusive Vegan Wedding
+Planning an Inclusive Vegan Wedding Weekend

 The Rainbow Wedding Dress-less Attire